 Planting 40,000 crocuses in and around Cambridge

-and 25,000 will be planted in Queens' Green by the Cambridge Rotary Clubs on Thursday 10th November to support the Rotary campaign to rid the world of Polio
+25,000 crocuses will be planted in Queens' Green by the Cambridge Rotary Clubs on Thursday 10th November to support the Rotary campaign to rid the world of Polio

 It would be wonderful if you could help us on Thursday 10th November to planet 25,000 purple crocus corms in Queens’ Green at the junction of Queens’ Road and Silver Street, Cambridge.

 Why purple crocus corms?
 Because the purple crocus is a symbol of Rotary’s worldwide campaign to eradicate polio, with its colour representing the purple dye used to mark the finger of a child who has been immunised.

 Why so many?
 Because we want there to be a permanent reminder of what the world wide Rotary movement has achieved.
 Since Rotary and its partners launched the Global Polio Eradication Initiative over 30 years ago, the incidence of polio has plummeted by more than 99.9 percent, from about 350,000 cases a year to 26 confirmed as of 19th September 2016.
 To sustain this progress, and protect all children from polio, experts say $1.5 billion is urgently needed.
 Without full funding and political commitment, this paralysing disease could return to previously polio-free countries, putting children everywhere at risk.